woudX/go-power/README.md

 > Library is under developing now, I desire to use lib after release version published

-A lightly tool library for go developer, which provider lots of useful tool to make coding easier, faster and feel more comfortable
+A lightweight tools library for golang developer, which provider lots of useful tools to make coding easier, faster and feel more comfortable

 It contains :
 - **container** : provide a series of method to make containers operator easy, such as slice, etc.